 In case of agricultural feedstocks such as corn stover, the feedstock is a by-product of a primary crop.
 Since the primary crop is significantly more lucrative than the residue, it will be a priority for the producer.
 If production of the primary crop requires resources be taken away from the production of secondary crop (e.g., in case of shorter harvesting windows due to weather), the secondary feedstock supply will suffer.
 In times of stretched resources, suppliers may also perceive harvesting and collection of the feedstock as a nuisance, potentially decreasing production levels.
 Understanding the economic drivers for suppliers' primary product can help gauge risk levels for secondary transformation biomass products.

-- 1. Relationship between the primary product and the secondary transformation - 2.
-Historical and projected market demand for supplier's primary product - 3.
+Reporting Reporting Requirements Proponent shall demonstrate understanding of: 1.
+Relationship between the primary product and the secondary transformation 2.
+Historical and projected market demand for supplier's primary product 3.
 The sensitivity of biomass feedstock production to demand fluctuations of the primary product.

-Note how increases or decreases in production of the primary product affect the production levels of the secondary product.

-Guidance for Reporting Requirements 2-3

-In order to understand future biomass production levels, the demand for the primary product needs to be forecasted.
+Guidance Guidance for Reporting Requirement 1 Guidance Note how increases or decreases in production of the primary product affect the production levels of the secondary product.
+Guidance for Reporting Requirements 2-3 In order to understand future biomass production levels, the demand for the primary product needs to be forecasted.
 Create a market analysis of the primary product determining the volatility of the production throughout different times of the year.
 Sensitivities to changes in demand should be modeled.
-If forecasts indicate an unstable demand for the primary product, long-term risk of biomass supply may be high.
-Finally, look for opportunities to increase the efficiency of the production of the secondary product (Kizha & Han 2016).
+If forecasts indicate an unstable demand for the primary product, long-term risk of biomass supply may be nigh.
+Finally, look for opportunities to increase the efficiency of the production of the secondary product (kizha & han 2010).
 Chip production levels in a sawmill are proportional, and therefore highly sensitive to, lumber production levels.
 For example, recent softwood tariffs imposed by the Federal government caused significant reduction in supply of lumber (and sawmills residues) in many Canadian mills.

-Similarly, agricultural by-products may be dependent on demand for a particular commodity, as agricultural commodities are typically replaced with others when market demand changes (e.g., wheat is replaced by rye).
+Similarly, agricultural by-products may be dependent on demand for a particular commodity, as agricultural commodities are typically replaced with others when market demand changes (e.g., wheat is replaced by ryej.
 Create a market analysis of the primary product determining the volatility of the production throughout different times of the year.
 Contrast this analysis with a sensitivity analysis of the secondary product (biomass) to the primary product.

-Bloomfield (2017, interview); Krigstin (2017, interview); Kizha & Han 2016; Nguyen (2018, comment); O'Leary (2017, interview); Rainey (2017, interview); Rob (2017, interview); Solomon (2018, interview)
+Guidance Source Bloomfield (2017, interview); Krigstin (2017, interview); Kizha & Han 2016; Nguyen (2018, comment); O'Leary (2017, interview); Rainey (2017, interview); Rob (2017, interview); Solomon (2018, interview)

-1.5 Risk Factor: Distance from the Proponent
+1.6 Risk Factor: Distance from the Proponent

-1.5.1 DISTANCE FROM THE PROPONENT
+1.6.1 DISTANCE FROM THE PROPONENT